Intended Audience: Physical Therapists, Physical Therapist Assistants and Occupational Therapists

 Principles of assessment and differential diagnosis will improve the clinician’s efficiency in examination and translation of exam findings into the development of an effective, evidence-based treatment plan.

-Approved by WI Chapter of the APTA and AOTA for .85 CEU's (8.5 Contact Hours).
+Approved by WI Chapter of the APTA and AOTA for 10 Contact Hours.

 LEARNING OUTCOMES